Young Researchers' Minisymposia 2018

 - Johann Penner (University of Erlangen-Nuremberg): "Optimization based muscle wrapping in biomechanical multibody simulations"

-- Karin Nachbagauer (University of Applied Sciences Upper Austria): "Optimal Control of Flexible Multibody Systems using the Adjoint Method"
+- Karin Nachbagauer (University of Applied Sciences Upper Austria): "Parameter Identification in Multibody Systems in Frequency Domain using Adjoint Fourier Coeffcients"

 - Thomas Lauß (University of Applied Sciences Upper Austria): "Identification of a nonlinear spring and damper characteristics of a motorcycle suspension using test ride data"